renekadlcik/gitrepotutorial/README.md

 $ cd gitrepotutorial
 $ git checkout -b BRANCH_NAME
 ```
 4. In the cloned repository, navigate to the sub-folder :file_folder:**students/YEAR/** and create a new **.md** file with your personal number as the filename.
+If there is no folder with actual year, just create a new one.
 *(e.g. 'R12345.md')*
-5. Write your name inside this file.
+5. Write your initials inside this file.
-*(e.g. 'John Doe')*
+*(e.g. 'JD')*
 6. Now that we've modified the staging area, we need to stage the changes and commit them.
 ```bash
 $ git add .